 31 – 33 rue du Château-d’Eau

 This small covered market, le Marché Couvert Saint-Martin, has been around since the 1850s.
 It is bursting with stalls selling delectable goods that will set you salivating.
 My favourite is the Fromagerie Saint-Martin where over 100 local cheeses completely entice the imagination and the taste buds.
 Along with cheese they also sell yoghurt and wine.
 And to top it off, the service is great!
-It’s a one-stop-shop to fill your picnic basket for an evening by the Canal Saint-Martin.
+It’s a one-stop shop to fill your picnic basket for an evening by the Canal Saint-Martin.

-9. Set Foot On Movie Sets
+9. Set Foot On Movie Sets In Canal Saint-Martin Paris

-The 1938 movie, Hôtel du Nord, directed by Marcel Carné was filmed right facing the Canal St Martin.
-The elegant Hôtel du Nord, 102 Quai de Jemmapes, is a charming and tranquil place to dine, have a coffee, a nightcap or a drink in the garden.
-I need to return to explore the library upstairs!
 On a recent visit, the bartender, stationed behind the zinc counter, recounted how Eugène Dabit, son of the owners of the Hotel du Nord, wrote the original story in 1929.

-The Canal Saint-Martin Paris has been used as a movie set more than once!
+Canal Saint-Martin Paris has been used as a movie set more than once!
 Do you remember the movie Amélie, the 2001 romantic comedy directed by Jean-Pierre Jeunet?
 In a lovely scene, Amélie Poulain, the charming heroine, is skipping stones along the still waters of the canal.
 Pick up a stone and follow suit.

 10. Find The Garden Of l’Hôpital Saint-Louis